what’s your litigation Problem?

 Let’s see how this improvement plays out.
 An attorney for an NYSE company once told us that it was typical for the company to handle two million emails per month.
 OK, let’s start with 2,000,000 emails per month.

 Divide 2,000,000 by 4.3 weeks per month: the result is 465,116 emails per week;

 Now divide 465,116 emails per week by 5 days per week: the result is 93,023 emails per day.

-At that point, without us, you’d stop.
-Look at 93,023 emails per day?
+At that point, without Intraspexion, you’d stop.
+You’d say, “Wait.
+You want me to look at 93,023 emails per day?
 Yikes.
-You'd need an army.
+I'd need an army.”

 Now that's doable.

 But wait.
 How do we know that this many — 112 per day — is doable?